Showing posts with label Jeya Mohan. Show all posts

 “It means one book in three days!!”, I wondered.

-“I just wrote…Now, it looks incredible for me.
-I have to write a letter to my son.
+“I just wrote…Now, it looks incredible.
+I have to send a letter to my son.
 It has been seven days now.
-I wrote four lines in an inland letter and kept as such.
-But that time, I wrote as if I was under the spell of some deity.
+I wrote four lines in an inland letter and still lying there.
+But that time, I wrote as if I was possessed by spirit.
 I used to write throughout the night.
-Sometimes I used to complete even hundred pages in a day.
-Hand would pain and become immobile.
+There were days I used to complete even hundred pages a day.
+Hand would pain and give up.
 Next day morning, the exterior of palm would have swollen like a soft Vada.
 In such condition, my son and daughter used to write as I dictated.
-I used to submit one book per three days.
+I used to submit one book every three days.
 Going to the press in the morning to do proof reading and then a brief siesta… Then walking straight towards library to pick up a source book for the next book and sitting for writing after a coffee.
 Reading and writing would take place simultaneously.
-Sometime I used to get up only in the dawn.
+Sometime I would stop only in dawn to take a break.

-“I have read all those books…Even now, they have published new..”
+“I have read all those books…Even now, they have been reprinted .”
 I said.

 “Yes…It keeps coming out anyway.
 Doesn’t it?”, he chuckled.

 “Nonetheless, we have done everything as much as possible for our children as a tutor.
 With a heave of sigh, he told, “I have stopped writing stories.
 Literature has lost itself somewhere.
 I am not meeting anyone.
-By chance, if Karichan Kunju happens to see me, he would shout, “hei…mother fucker!
+By chance, if Karichan Kunju happens to meet me, he would shout, “hei…mother fucker!
 Stop!”.
-If he stood at the distance, I would escape telling I had some work.
+If he stood at the distance, I would escape with an excuse of some work.
 If he was near, he would catch hold of my shirt collar and abuse me with all explicit expletives.
 He was lucky anyway.
 Wasn’t he?
-Just for yelling out alphabets, his monthly salary directly comes to his house.
-He could talk about literature…But for me…everything is gone.
+His monthly salary directly went to his house just for yelling out alphabets.
+He could afford talk literature…But for me…everything is gone.
 Now, two novels and five six stories are ready.
 Somebody must read it.
 I guess he would.”

 Saminathan intervened as if he has memorized these lines, “Pudhumai Pithan has already explained this.
-Only when there is darkness, light can be seen.
-Isn’t it?
-Will the light not be there or what?
-Till then we need to wait.
+There is no darkness without light .
+Till the lights appears we can do nothing but wait.
 The elderly man gave a smile.
 I have not seen such a heavy smile filled with misery ever in my life.
 Saminathan concluded, “How long do we have to wait?
-Is there any necessity for us to be alive when the light comes?”.
-I thought that it was a “letter” by Pudhumai Pithan.
+We need to be alive when the light comes?”.
+It must be from the story “Letter” by Pudhumai Pithan."
+I thought.

-“You may carry on…still you have not come to the main point”, Saminathan insisted.
+“Go on anna...still you have not come to the crux of the story”, Saminathan insisted.

 “What is the need of telling all those things?
 When the dead body gets burnt, everything gets burnt along with it including lust, enmity and all…There is no meaning for all these things in life da”